 In light of the great hardship and major problems facing the people in the war zones of Ukraine, EKFS has made a funding budget available for emergency medical relief since the spring of 2022.
-Over two million euros were already able to be approved in 2022.
-The appropriation has been augmented for the time being with another million euros for 2023.
+Almost 4.5 million euros have been granted since the start of the conflict.

-In accordance with the purpose of the foundation, the money can be utilized solely for medical projects in Ukraine or for neighboring countries.
-EKFS plans to award the funds upon application, whereby a simplified proposal submission procedure is used.
+In accordance with the purpose of the foundation, the money is used exclusively for medical projects in Ukraine or in directly neighboring countries.
+The funds are awarded on application, whereby a simplified application procedure is used.
 The resources envisaged for medical aid are available to non-profit organizations in Germany which have their own contacts and structures in Ukraine or neighboring countries.
-In the event of interest in submitting an application, please make contact in advance with our person in charge, Dr. Judith von Heusinger, to obtain further information on proposal submission.
-You can find the required template documents for an application at the bottom of our website under “Downloads”.

 These funding supports to provide emergency aid for Ukraine are underway: